🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Ease of Use

-The menus are easy to navigate and each setting is explained well enough in the menu that you don't really even need the manual.
+The menus are easy to navigate, and each setting is explained well enough in the menu that you don't need the manual.
 Once you have this plugged in and powered up, you can just start driving around the lake.

 There's no need for tweaking at all.
 As I mentioned in my article about selecting a fish finder for your pontoon boat, the difference between Lowrance and Humminbird is much like the difference between Android and iPhone.

-Androids and Lowrances come with more features, more abilities for customization and are more tweakable.
-Humminbirds and iPhones often don't have the specs to match up and aren't very customizable, but they work consistently.
+Androids and Lowrances have more features, more customization abilities and are more tweakable.
+Humminbirds and iPhones often lack the specs to match up and aren't very customizable, but they work consistently.

 Hardware

 I was just about set to buy a Lowrance fish finder until I read reviews online.
-Seriously, go spend some time on Amazon reading reviews of the Lowrances.
+Seriously, go spend some time on Amazon reading reviews of the Lowrance.

-I couldn't count how many people spent $900 (or more) on a fish finder and wound up with a finicky device that they could never get to work right or was not durable.
+I couldn't count how many people spent $900 (or more) on a fish finder and ended up with a finicky device that never worked right or was not durable.

 One reason that Humminbird fish finders are less finicky is because they're made with proper hardware, which creates a more stable device.

 The processor in the fish finder is something that reviews never really mention, but it's very significant.
-Even with a maps SD card loaded in the device (which requires more processing power), I really don't see any delay in using the device.
+Even with a map's SD card loaded into the device (which requires more processing power), I really don't see any delay in using the device.
 It starts up in about 20 seconds and chugs on from there.

 Features

-One cool thing that this fish finder can do is accept two SD cards.
-That's a nice benefit because you can purchase a Lakemaster (from Humminbird) or Navionics map card and slip it in the device.
+One cool thing about this fish finder is that it can accept two SD cards.
+That's a nice benefit because you can purchase a Lakemaster (from Humminbird) or Navionics map card and slip it into the device.

 If you do that, though, you usually don't have another SD card slot for adding an SD card to remember more waypoints, routes, etc. Having two memory card slots is a big bonus in my book.
 Most brands don't offer that because it takes up more processing power.